 Q. How important are grades?

 A. Very important.
 If you're aiming for extremely selective universities, you need to show that you can handle college-level coursework and that you have the motivation to succeed in class.
-However, top grades are the only thing you need to guarantee a spot at university.
+However, top grades are definitely one thing that will boost your college application.

 Now, a slightly harder question.